 Twelve years later, Gil thinks he sees Ingrid from a bookshop window, but he’s getting older and this unlikely sighting is chalked up to senility.
 Flora, who has never believed her mother drowned, returns home to care for her father and to try to finally discover what happened to Ingrid.
 But what Flora doesn’t realize is that the answers to her questions are hidden in the books that surround her.

 Swimming Lessons is such a beautiful, wonderful, heartbreaking book!
-I am in love with this beautifully written novel and its an incredible, mesmerising story.
+I am in love with this beautifully written novel and it’s an incredible, mesmerizing story.
 I am actually struggling to even write this review because I am astounded by its beauty!
 Here is a little bit more about this incredible novel.

-This is our main and most prominent perspective however let me tell you more about our other timeline!
-Our other timeline and perspective is told in the form of letters wrote by Ingrid; the letters she has wrote to her husband Gil.
+This is our main and most prominent perspective, however, let me tell you more about our other timeline!
+Our other timeline and perspective are told in the form of letters written by Ingrid; the letters she has written to her husband Gil.
 These letters are poetically beautiful but also heartrendingly sad.
-In these letters she expresses her deepest darkest thoughts about her unhappy marriage, about the mishaps, their decline, her husbands selfishness.. his lack of responsibility as a father and a husband and lastly his infidelity.
+In these letters, she expresses her deepest darkest thoughts about her unhappy marriage, about the mishaps, their decline, her husband’s selfishness.. his lack of responsibility as a father and a husband and lastly his infidelity.
 Now let me tell you what I thought about this wonderful book!

 Swimming Lessons is a beautiful, quiet and poetic novel, but also an eerie, compelling one.
 It is unlike anything I have read before and simply beautifully beautiful.
-Fullers writing and prose captures your heart from the very first page and compels you to read until there is nothing more to read.
-Her writing is dense and multi layered and made me fall completely in love with this unconventional family.
+Fuller’s writing and prose capture your heart from the very first page and compels you to read until there is nothing more to read.
+Her writing is dense and multi-layered and made me fall completely in love with this unconventional family.
 Her writing was so personal that through their internal struggles and pain I felt as if I was right beside them and feeling all of her feelings.
 To say her writing is emotive is an understatement and I am just in awe of this woman’s wonderful writing.

 As always thank you so much for reading!
 Please do comment below what you think of this novel or whether you have already read it; I would love to know all of your thoughts!
 Let me know also whether you have read much literary fiction and mysteries.
 Thank you so much again for reading!